-A few small but extremely useful tips for those who are manipulating USB on Windows 10.
+A few small but handy tips for those who are manipulating USB on Windows 10.

 To quickly move data from one computer to another, users often use external storage devices such as USB or portable hard drives.
-However, the process of moving data or copying from USB to a computer and vice versa often takes a lot of time if the data is large, in addition, sometimes this process can reduce the performance of computers, making your work more stagnant.
+However, the process of moving data or copying from a USB to a computer and vice versa often takes a lot of time if the data is large.
+Also, sometimes this process can reduce the performance of computers, making your work more stagnant.

-Fortunately, there are still some tips to help you easily speed up copying and moving data on USB in Windows 10, specifically as follows.
+Fortunately, there are still some tips to help you quickly speed up copying and moving data on USB in Windows 10, specifically as follows.

 1. Use the USB port on the back of the case

-On a traditional desktop case, there are multiple ports that can connect to USB, including the one on the front and the one on the back of the CPU.
+On a traditional desktop case, multiple ports can connect to USB, including the front and the CPU’s back.
 Usually, users often have the habit of using the front USB connector for convenience.

-However, you probably do not know that in order for the data transfer speed between USB and computer to be faster, you should connect to the rear port, because this port is soldered directly to the motherboard and runs Intel chipset so speed faster than the previous port.
-In addition, the USB connection port behind the CPU also has a more stable power supply.
+However, you probably do not know that the data transfer speed between USB and computer to be faster.
+It would help if you connected to the rear port because it is soldered directly to the motherboard and runs the Intel chipset faster than the previous port.
+Besides, the USB connection port behind the CPU also has a more stable power supply.
 So before making any changes to speed up USB data transfer, try using the USB port on the back.